xycarto/static.vector.tiles.openlayers.nztm/README.md

 #### Vector Tiles

-Set up the vector layer:
+Set up the vector layer to use custom projection:

 ```
 // Set vector layer